xieyixingwei/english_qt_app/README.md

 # WordNote
-It's a word search tool
+It's a word search tool that develop with Qt